 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, we will receive an affiliate commission from the vendor at no extra cost to you.
 These business relationships allow us to keep bringing you great EatMoveHack content.
 All opinions remain our own.

-Many have been following the career of Zac Efron career since his time in the leading role in High School Musical.
+Many have been following Zac Efron’s career since his time in the leading role in High School Musical.
 Now in his early 30s, this California native began his acting life at age 11.
 High School Musical was the turning point in his career, putting him on the pathway to success.
 An absolute heartthrob, his vigor has been compared to the likes of Gene Kelly.
 Efron went on to appear in several movies, but it the part he played in the movie Baywatch (2017) that drew many to gain interest in his remarkably buff physique.

 His muscular appearance as he played the part of the rambunctious Matt Brody in Baywatch was far from coincidental.
 Brody is a former Olympic Gold swimmer in need of a revamp to his reputation.
-Efron need a physique that could reflect that of an Olympic athlete and prepare for the part by taking on a challenging fitness and nutrition plan.
+Efron needs a physique that could reflect that of an Olympic athlete and prepare for the part by taking on a challenging fitness and nutrition plan.
 Apparently his efforts paid off well, as even co-star Dwayne ‘The Rock’ Johnson commented on how insanely buff Efron became, calling him an “animal”.
 What did it take to build a body like that, and is it a feasible plan for the average joe?
-Check out what Efron did to get so hard core:
+Check out what Efron did to get so hardcore:

 Zac Efron Diet